pyeventsourcing/eventsourcing/docs/topics/process.rst

             pass

-A ``CreateOrder`` command can be assigned an order ID.
-Its ``order_id`` is initially ``None``.
+The ``order_id`` will eventually be used to keep the ID of an ``Order`` aggregate created by the system in response to a ``CreateOrder`` command being created.

 The behaviour of a system command aggregate can be fully tested with simple test cases, without involving any other components.

 .. code:: python